 Request Data

-For 25 years, CDP has been the pioneer of environmental disclosure, and a trusted advisor in supplier engagement and environmental action.
+For over 25 years, CDP has been the pioneer of environmental disclosure, and a trusted advisor in supplier engagement and environmental action.

 Requesting through CDP creates the data needed to act.
 Through CDP, Requesters can access a standardized, globally comparable data set that has many uses.

-Who can request data?
+Who can request data through CDP?

-Each year, hundreds of organizations request or engage their suppliers, portfolios, members, signatories, and other stakeholders to report key environmental data, by disclosing through CDP.
+Each year, hundreds of organizations request or engage their suppliers, portfolios, members, and other stakeholders to report key environmental data, by disclosing through CDP.

-These requesters can include:
+Requesters can include:

-CDP Supply Chain members, typically large purchasing organizations looking to future-proof their supply chains;
+CDP Supply Chain members, typically large purchasing organizations looking to future-proof their supply chains – this is also referred to as a ‘customer request’ or ‘Supply Chain request’;

 Banks providing supply chain financing solutions to their corporate customers;